Skip to Content

 2. Output Configuration

-Uses BC_OUTPUT_FOLDER environment variable to set render destination paths.
+Uses BC_OUTPUT_PATH environment variable to set render destination paths.

 ⚠️

-Use always BC_OUTPUT_FOLDER for proper path handling.
+Use always BC_OUTPUT_PATH for proper path handling.
 Your render output may be lost if you use a hardcoded path.

 3. Render Execution